ateffal/pop_projection/README.md

 - law of replacement

-Law of quitting, law of retirement, law of marriage and law of birth are functions that are passed to the main function (simulerEffectif) as tuples : (law, [list of parameters]).
+Law of quitting, law of retirement, law of marriage and law of birth are functions that are passed to the main function (projectNumbers) as tuples : (law, [list of parameters]).
 The list of parameters must exist in the list of columns of the corresponding input data :
 - law of quitting --> parameters names are in the list of columns of employees.
 - law of retirement --> parameters names are in the list of columns of employees.
 - law of marriage --> parameters names are in the list of columns of employees.